JuliaPackaging/Homebrew.jl/README.md

 Some of the formulae in the [staticfloat/juliadeps tap](https://github.com/staticfloat/homebrew-juliadeps) are specifically patched to work with Julia.
 Some of these patches have not (or will not) be merged back into Homebrew mainline, so we don't want to conflict with any packages the user may or may not have installed.

-Users can modify Homebrew's internal workings, so it's better to have a known good Homebrew fork than to risk bug reports from users that have unknowingly merged patches into Homebrew that break functionality we require
+Users can modify Homebrew's internal workings, so it's better to have a known good Homebrew installation than to risk bug reports from users that have unknowingly merged patches into Homebrew that break functionality we require.

 If you already have something installed, and it is usable, (e.g. `BinDeps` can load it and it passes any quick internal tests the Package authors have defined) then `Homebrew.jl` won't try to install it. `BinDeps` always checks to see if there is a library in the current load path that satisfies the requirements setup by package authors, and if there is, it doesn't build anything.